 Heading to the Game: Clear Bag Policy

-Notre Dame in 2018 announced a new policy for the stadium: No bags are allowed inside aside from a clear, vinyl bag or a Ziploc/plastic zip bag no larger than 12×6.
+Notre Dame follows a clear bag policy when entering Notre Dame Stadium: No bags are allowed inside aside from a clear, vinyl bag or a Ziploc/plastic zip bag no larger than 12×6.

 Things not allowed: